srinu5713/Zomato-Sales-Analysis/README.md

 2. **Data Source**:
    - The report uses data from various csv files, which should be placed in the `data` directory.
    - Ensure that the data file is correctly loaded into Power BI by checking the data connections.

+## File Structure

+## Importance of the Analysis

+This Power BI report provides valuable insights into Zomato's business operations, helping stakeholders make informed decisions.
+By understanding sales trends, customer behavior, and food preferences, Zomato can enhance its marketing strategies, improve customer satisfaction, and optimize its menu offerings.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.